tocanto/tocanto/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 😎 &nbsp;My name is Timmy Ocanto, a lover of Mathematics.\
 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I'm currently studying Reactjs, TypeScript, RIDE and Flutter.\
+🎓 &nbsp;I'm currently studying React, TypeScript, and Flutter.\
-🌱 &nbsp;I'm on track for learning more about web3 and Smart Contracts in Waves Blockchain.\
+🌱 &nbsp;I'm on track for learning more about AI.\
-✍️ &nbsp;In my free time, I study about Waves Blockchain.\
+✍️ &nbsp;In my free time, I study about n8n automatizations.\
 💬 &nbsp;Feel free to reach out to me for consulting or just for some interesting discussion.\
 ✉️ &nbsp;You can write me an email at timmyocanto@gmail.com.
 I'll try to respond as soon as I can.